prOttonicFusion/iconCreator/README.md

 # iconCreator
-A script for producing multi-platform icon sets for desktop applications.
-The script currently produces icon sets compatible with
+Creating icon sets manually can be a real hassle.
+This script makes it easier by converting a single image file into complete icon sets for use on
 - Windows (i.e. a `Icon.ico` file)
 - MacOS, complete with the recommended transparent margin
 - Most Linux distros